mravendi/mravendi.github.io/_posts/2020-04-15-sql-cheatsheet.md

 - to get the sum of an expression over a window in the future, define two window functions from current row and then use the subtract to get the difference.

+- Difference betwee ROW_NUMBER(), RANK(), and DENSE_RANK()

+ROW_NUMBER: assigns unique numbers to each row within the PARTITION given the ORDER BY clause

+RANK():  behaves like ROW_NUMBER(), except that equal rows are ranked the same, there will be gaps between the ranks due to equal rows

+DENSE_RANK(): a rank with no gaps

 ## CREATE